-It is the policy of the Board of School Trustees School Board to maintain an education and work environment that is free from all forms of unlawful harassment, including sexual harassment.
-This commitment applies to all School Corporation operations, programs, and activities., occurring in the Corporation's employment opportunities, programs, and/or activities, or, if initially occurring off Corporation environment (hereinafter referred to collectively as "unlawful harassment").
-This commitment applies to all School Corporation operations, employment opportunities, programs, and activities.
-All students, administrators, teachers, staff, and all other school personnel share responsibility for avoiding, discouraging, and reporting any form of unlawful harassment occurring in the Corporation's employment opportunities, programs, and/or activities, or, if initially occurring off Corporation grounds or outside the Corporation's employment opportunities, programs, and activities, affecting the Corporation environment.
-This policy applies to unlawful conduct occurring on school property, or at another location if such conduct affects the Corporation environment occurs during an activity sponsored by the Board.
+It is the policy of the School Board of the South Gibson School Trustees Corporation to maintain an education and work environment that is free from all forms of unlawful harassment, including sexual harassment, occurring in the Corporation's educational opportunities, programs, and or activities, or, if initially occurring off Corporation grounds or outside the Corporation's educational opportunities, programs, and activities, affecting the Corporation environment (hereinafter referred to collectively as "unlawful harassment").
+This commitment applies to all Corporation operations, educational opportunities, programs, and activities.
+All students, administrators, teachers, staff, and all other school personnel share responsibility for avoiding, discouraging, and reporting any form of unlawful harassment occurring in the Corporation's educational opportunities, programs, and activities, or, if initially occurring off Corporation grounds or outside the Corporation's educational opportunities, programs, and activities, affecting the Corporation environment.
+This policy applies to unlawful conduct occurring on school property, or at another location if such conduct affects the Corporation environment.

-The Board will vigorously enforce its prohibition against unlawful discriminatory harassment (see definition above), which is based on race, color, national origin, sex (including transgender status, sexual orientation and/or gender identity), religion, disability, military status, age, religion, ancestry, or genetic information (collectively, "Protected Classes") that are classes protected by Federal and/or State civil rights laws (hereinafter referred to as "Protected Classes" unlawful harassment"), and encourages those within the School Corporation community as well as third parties Third Parties who feel aggrieved to seek assistance to rectify such problems occurring in the Corporation's employment opportunities, programs and/or activities, or, if initially occurring off Corporation grounds or outside the Corporation's employment opportunities, programs and activities, affecting the Corporation environment.
+The Board will vigorously enforce its prohibition against unlawful harassment (see definition on page 1), that is based on race, color, national origin, sex (including transgender gender status, sexual orientation and/or gender identity), religion, disability, military status, ancestry, or genetic information, which are classes protected by Federal and/or State civil rights laws (hereinafter referred to as "Protected Classes"), and encourages those within the Corporation community as well as third parties Third Parties who feel aggrieved to seek assistance to rectify such problems occurring in the Corporation's educational opportunities, programs and activities, or, if initially occurring off Corporation grounds or outside the Corporation's educational opportunities, programs and activities, affecting the Corporation environment.